react-hook-form/react-hook-form/CONTRIBUTING.md

-# Contributing to React Hook Form
+# Contributing to `React Hook Form`

+As the creators and maintainers of this project, we want to ensure that `react-hook-form` lives and continues to grow and evolve.
+We would like to encourage everyone to help and support this library by contributing.

-## Pull Requests
+## Code contributions

-Welcome your pull requests for documentation and code. 🙏
+Here is a quick guide to doing code contributions to the library.

-1. Fork the repo and create your branch from `master`.
-2. Clone your fork to your local machine git clone `git@github.com:<yourname>/react-hook-form.git`
+1. Fork and clone the repo to your local machine `git clone https://github.com/YOUR_NAME/react-hook-form.git`

-3. Create a branch `git checkout -b my-topic-branch`
+2. Create a new branch from `master` with a meaningful name for a new feature or an issue you want to work on: `git checkout -b your-branch-name`

+3. Install packages by running:

+	> yarn

-4. If you've added code that should be tested.
-5. Ensure the test suite passes.
+4. If you've added a code that should be tested, ensure the test suite still passes.

 	> yarn test

-6. Try to write some unit tests if you can.
+5. Try to write some unit tests to cover as much of your code as possible.

-7. Esnure your code lints.
+6. Ensure your code lints without errors.

 	> yarn lint

-8. Ensure automation pass.
+7. Ensure the automation suite passes.

 	> yarn start:app && yarn cypress

-9. Ensure build pass.
+8. Ensure build passes.

 	> yarn build

-10. Ensure bundleSize not exceed the limit.
+9. Push your branch: `git push -u origin your-branch-name`

+10. Submit a pull request to the upstream react-hook-form repository.

-11. Visit GitHub and make your pull request.
+11. Choose a descriptive title and describe your changes briefly.

 ## Coding style

 Please follow the coding style of the project.
-React Hook Form uses eslint, so if possible, enable linting in your editor to get real-time feedback.
-The linting rules can be run manually with the following command `yarn lint`.
+React Hook Form uses eslint and prettier.
+If possible, enable their respective plugins in your editor to get real-time feedback.
+The linting can be run manually with the following command: `yarn lint`

 ## License